OpenLake/Knowledge-Sharing-Platform/README.md

 # knowlege-sharing-platform
-A Internal collage application to share study notes and reviews for professors and courses.
+An internal college application to share study notes and reviews for professors and courses.

 ## ❓ Problem Statement
 Our Motive is to create a cross-platform application for student benefit.
-In the application student can share courses feedback, study notes, professor's feedback etc. So Before taking a courses other student can know more about professor and course.
+In the application student can share courses feedback, study notes, professor's feedback etc. So Before taking a course other student can know more about that professor and course.
-Shared notes and important question can be useful guide for students to score good in that course.
+Shared notes and important question can act as a useful guide for students to score good in that course.

 ## :sparkles: Features